nickkounz/Azure_Stack_Usage/README.md

 ```
 ## Components
 * connect-withpass.py - get the reports
-* regex-metering.py - get the meter ids with no duplications
+* calc_meters.py - calculate the meter ids with no duplications
+* json_to_excel.py - convert json to excel
 * _PRIVATEwithPass.txt - declare all your credentials
 ## More
 [Use this link to see more](http://www.nikknz.com/2017/11/use-python-to-get-admintenants-usage.html)